 The App

-We host our program on a service that is separate from faulttoleranttennis.com – the screenshot you see above is what you’ll see when you sign up.
-It can be accessed easily via desktop, iOS, or Android.
+We host our program on a service that is separate from faulttoleranttennis.com – the image at the top is what you’ll see when you sign up.
+It can be accessed via desktop, iOS, or Android.

 Within this app is where you’ll access the program, and where you’ll communicate with Alexa and Johnny.
-There’s also the community page, where you can chat with other members if you’d like, and where we’ll post updates about ongoing program improvements.
+There’s also a community page, where you can chat with other members if you’d like, and where we’ll post updates about ongoing improvements.

 Email Us

-We’d love to hear from you.
-Write us coaches@faulttoleranttennis.com, even if you just want to tell us about your tennis, vent about a frustration, celebrate a win.
+Either way, we’d love to hear from you.
+Write us coaches@faulttoleranttennis.com to tell us about your tennis, vent about a frustration, celebrate a win.

-And if you’re ready to get started now, introduce yourself here.
-The sign-up link will be auto-sent after you fill out the form.
+And if you’re ready to get started, introduce yourself here.
+The sign-up link will be auto-sent after you fill out the form (sometimes filtered by spam).

 Below is an email I received from MJ, a 56-year-old photographer in New York, who worked with us after going 2-6 during his 2023 4.0 USTA season.
 Fast forward to 2024, and he’s been computer bumped to 4.5, with a record of 15-3, including a massive win at 4.0 sectionals.